apache/apisix/docs/en/latest/plugins/traffic-split.md

 **Test plugin:**

-The request header `x-api-id` is equal to 1, which hits the upstream of the 1981 port.
+The request header `x-api-id` is equal to 1, hitting the upstream with the 1981 port.

 ```shell
 $ curl http://127.0.0.1:9080/hello -H 'x-api-id: 1'
 1981
 ```

-The request header `x-api-id` is equal to 2, which hits the upstream of the 1982 port.
+The request header `x-api-id` is equal to 2, hitting the upstream with the 1982 port.

 ```shell
 $ curl http://127.0.0.1:9080/hello -H 'x-api-id: 2'
 1982
 ```

-The request header `x-api-id` is equal to 3, the rule does not match, and it hits the upstream of the 1980 port.
+The request header `x-api-id` is equal to 3, the rule does not match, and it hits the upstream with port 1980.

 ```shell
 $ curl http://127.0.0.1:9080/hello -H 'x-api-id: 3'